 U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climbed

 New coronavirus cases in the U.S. reached staggering highs this week, the second week in a row of record-breaking growth.
-Hospitalizations rose quickly too, approaching levels that will soon eclipse the spring and summer peaks.
+Hospitalizations rose quickly, too, approaching levels that will soon eclipse the spring and summer peaks.

-On Wednesday, the country recorded more than 100,000 cases in a single day, a threshold Dr. Anthony Fauci warned lawmakers the U.S. could reach if the virus was not driven down before the winter.
+On Wednesday, the country recorded more than 100,000 cases in a single day, a threshold Dr. Anthony Fauci warned lawmakers the U.S. could reach if the virus was not driven down before winter.

-By Thursday, cases had jumped even higher, to more than 121,000 in one day.
+By Thursday, cases had jumped even higher to more than 121,000 in one day.
 New U.S. cases are now up 55% over two weeks ago on average.

 Loading...